MeiSun227/bikeJourneyFrontend/README.md

 ## Testing
-The testing is completed with Jest and please configure jest.config.js to run the unit test.

-- ### `npm run test``
-This command will execute all the test cases available in the application.
+Unit tests are implemented with jest and can be run with `npm run test`